ziyanan/CourXive/README.md

 1. Filter courses by tags, such as language, category, provider, institution, level, pricing, certificate.

 *User Interaction*:
+1. Key word search for the entire database.
 1. Like a course.
 1. Dislike a course.
 1. Rate a course.